This system uses on-street parking payment kiosks or the Way to Park Mobile app to verify payment associated to your plate number.

 Historically, we have not experienced more demand than supply of 10 hour spots.
 However, the spot closest to your destination may not always be available.
 We do monitor this on a regular basis and with 600 10 hour spots currently in the downtown, we only have 250 spots purchase through the monthly parking plan.
 Our new system will give us good data that we can use to monitor the usage of 10 hour parking.

-The accessibility stalls will continue to have individual parking meters
+The accessible stalls will continue to have individual parking meters

 at each location as they do today.
 The meters will continue to be the same one